 Summary Modules on Digital Rights and Freedom of Expression Online in sub-Saharan Africa

-- Defamation is frequently used to unjustly stifle dissent.
+- Defamation claims are frequently used to stifle dissent.
 However, it can provide a genuine remedy for those harmed by the statements or actions of others.

 - Criminal defamation is generally considered to be disproportionate in terms of international law.
-Even civil defamation is often punished too harshly rather than righting the wrong that was committed.
+Civil defamation is often punished too harshly, rather than righting the wrong that was committed.